 Sorcha Macleod, Douglas Lewis.

 In terms of the New World Order, the largest Transnational Corporations (TNCs) are central players.
 They influence the policies of governments worldwide.
 Transnational Corporations influence the destinies of individual economies in the developing world.
 Any constitutional architect who does not attempt to set a framework of accountability and global citizenship for the Transnational Corporations would demean their craft.
 How do we orchestrate the healthy influence of Transnational Corporations in terms of economic growth and opportunity with the necessity of their conforming to the underlying values of the world community?
-Can we legislate for corporate responsibility and if so, how?
-If not, what alternatives are available?
 More and more detailed information is becoming available on the influential activities of Transnational Corporations but as yet there appears to be no game plan for where they fit in to canons of global responsibility.

 Transnational firms and the changing organisation of innovative activities - A Zanfei.